 \section{Introduction}

-Dynamics of isolated quantum many body systems and the mechanism of relaxation in subsystems are active areas of contemporary study due in large part to realizations of tunable, almost isolated systems of long enough coherence times in cold atom experiments \cite{kinoshita2006quantum,hackermuller2010anomalous,trotzky2012probing,gring2011relaxation, Cheneau2012,ThermalCorrelationsEmergeBoson1D,langen2015experimental,MagnonBoundStates,Schreiber2015} A key notion in the context is the entanglement between the subsystem and its environment.
-Though not as easily measurable in experiments\cite{Islam2015,GreinerEntanglementMeasurement} as local observables and correlation functions, entanglement in the eigenstates and its dynamics in general states give conceptual insights into broad questions of relaxation dynamics, dephasing, quantum measurements, thermaization etc.\cite{PhysRevA.43.2046,PhysRevE.50.888,popescu2006entanglement,BardarsonMBLEntanglement,abanin2019colloquium,gogolin2016equilibration}.
-The entanglement is also relevant to practical considerations in quantum engineering and in designs of algorithms for quantum many body dynamics. \cite{Schollwck2011}
+Quantum many-body dynamics in isolated systems has been an active area of contemporary research due in large part to realizations of tunable, almost isolated systems of long enough coherence times in cold atom experiments \cite{kinoshita2006quantum,hackermuller2010anomalous,trotzky2012probing,gring2011relaxation, Cheneau2012,ThermalCorrelationsEmergeBoson1D,langen2015experimental,MagnonBoundStates,Schreiber2015} A key notion in this context is the entanglement between the subsystem and environment.
+Though not as easily measurable in experiments\cite{Islam2015,GreinerEntanglementMeasurement} as local observables and correlation functions, entanglement in the eigenstates and its dynamics in general states give conceptual insights into broad questions of relaxation dynamics, dephasing, quantum measurements, thermalization, etc.\cite{PhysRevA.43.2046,PhysRevE.50.888,popescu2006entanglement,BardarsonMBLEntanglement,abanin2019colloquium,gogolin2016equilibration}.
+Entanglement is also relevant to practical considerations in quantum engineering and in designs of algorithms for quantum many-body dynamics. \cite{Schollwck2011}